-When the key is turned to position'Ill' the engine starter will begin to rotate the engine and the key can then be released.
-The starter motor will continue turning the engine until:
+When the key is turned to position 'lll' the starter motor will turn the engine until:

-- · the engine starts - a time limit is reached, this is to protect the starter motor from damage - the ignition switch is turned to '0' or'l' - the gear selector is moved out of 'P' or 'N'
+- The key is released and automatically returns to position 'll'. - The ignition switch is turned to '0' or '1'. - The gear selector is moved out of 'P' or 'N' (automatic transmission vehicles).